smarter-sh/community/contributors/guide/first-contribution.md

 if you haven't already done so.

 For Issues, please note that the community is working on a more automated workflow.
-Since SIGs do not directly map onto Kubernetes subrepositories, it may be difficult to find which SIG your contribution belongs in.
+Since SIGs do not directly map onto Smarter subrepositories, it may be difficult to find which SIG your contribution belongs in.
 Review the [list of SIGs][sl] to determine which SIG is most likely related to your contribution.